-According to the American Psychological Association, "Psychology is the study of the mind and behavior.
+"Psychology is the study of the mind and behavior.
 The discipline embraces all of the human experience--from the functions of the brain to the actions of nations, from child development to care for the aged.
 In every conceivable setting from scientific research centers to mental healthcare services."
+(American Psychological Association)

-There are many facets to Psychology.
-Some psychologists use science to further psychological knowledge and some apply psychological principles to analyze, improve or measure behavior.
 Psychological science is the use of the scientific method to create, test and improve hypotheses concerning behavior and the factors and processes underlying behavior.
-Advances can be motivated by a desire to understand behavior at a basic level or to by a desire to apply scientifically supported methods to the vast range of topics related to human behavior (e.g., child development, aging, behavior within an organization, clinical populations and more).
+Some psychological scientists use science to further basic psychological knowledge and some apply psychological principles to analyze, improve or measure behavior.
 Underlying both the basic and applied research of Psychological Science is a fundamental reliance on the scientific approach.

 Students who major in Psychological Science develop many skills that help them in their future careers.
 Because psychology is the science of behavior, psychological science students learn a great deal about working effectively with other people, but they also learn to think logically and rationally.